hcgatewood23/hcgatewood23.github.io/src/infra-mission.md

 ### Evolved mission

 I believe we can do better.
 Infra is positioned to do more than preserve and reduce.
-The pillars of the mission are:
+The pillars of the new mission are:

 - **Stability**: preserve existing products, prioritized by impact (backward-looking)
 - **Efficiency**: improve margins for existing and new products (outward-looking)